-We stress that the current throughput values as discussed above are incorporated into the latest instrument Simulators which should be used for planning of 2017-1 programs.
+We stress that the current throughput values as discussed above are incorporated into the latest instrument Simulators which should be used for planning of 2017-2 programs.
 If changes become necessary, we will inform the community.
 Finally, note that while the atmosphere is corrected out from Fig. 7, its effect is included in Simulator tools and can be adjusted therein.

 Figure 7.
 Current and historical telescope throughput values are shown at left compared to expectations.
 The most recent values are shown in dark blue.
 Measurements correspond to 7-10 best quality segments, so the implemented values in the Simulator are 15-20% worse to describe a typical track.
 The right panel shows, as the dashed line, the RSS optics throughput as derived by Ken Nordsieck in 2013, adjusted by the factor of approximately 1.6 improvement in efficiency after the 2014 RSS intervention and 2015 ADC clean.
-The blue points show measured values from on-sky photometry in June 2015.
+The blue points show measured values from on-sky photometry in 2015, 2016, and 2017, when they have stayed quite stable.
 All these values are incorporated in the current instrument Simulator tools and are kept up-to-date.